Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 Amsterdam

 It doesn’t mean FHR no longer works at all.
-The tool just doesn’t always fit this market.
+The tool just doesn’t always fit in this and certain other markets.

 The takeaway

-FHR only works when the market gives it room to work.
+FHR works most effectively when the market gives it room to.

 Its benefits are fixed.
 Its effectiveness depends entirely on the price they are applied to.